yelkar-snehal/javascript-practise/jsConceptual/callApplyBind.md

-- 'casll' used for funtion borrowing
+- 'call' used for funtion borrowing
 - 'apply' same as 'call', only diff params passed as an array
 - 'bind' creates a fn ref, doesn't invoke
 - previously 'bound' funtion (bind) will respect those arguments only and calling the fn ref later with newwe 'call' or 'apply' arguments won't matter